fictorial/nodered/doc/to-do.markdown

+- expose more node metadata
+    - list the extensions loaded
     - periodically write memory usage to redis for the node

 # protocol extensions